Decorative dots

 • You must be able to support the return of a child to their birth family if this is decided by the court

-• As a Foster to Adopt carer, it is highly likely that you would go on to adopt the child that is placed with you, but you will have to manage a period of uncertainty before the court reaches a final decision.
+• As an Early Permanence carer, it is highly likely that you would go on to adopt the child that is placed with you, but you will have to manage a period of uncertainty before the court reaches a final decision.
 If the child does return home to their birth family, you would need to work, together with the local authority, to manage this in the most sensitive way for the child.
-It can be an emotionally difficult time for Foster to Adoption carers, even though it is judged as the right thing to do by the court.
+It can be an emotionally difficult time for Early Permanence carers, even though it is judged as the right thing to do by the court.
 We will ensure that you are fully supported in your role whatever the outcome.

 • You must be able to respect and work with birth families and be prepared to support contact between children and their families on a very regular basis.
 All contact sessions are held at a neutral location and supervised by professionals, but you need to be able to take children to and from contacts and where possible meet with family.